Are there real benefits to using structured cabling in your data centre, or is this just a bandwagon effect?

 Challenges and Benefits of Structured Cabling in the Data Centre

 Besides the trade-offs we mentioned above, there are several important benefits — and several major challenges — that a structured cabling approach introduces.
 These need to be considered in terms of absolute impact.

-Improved cooling and power consumption is currently touted as one of the most important — if not the most important — benefit of structured cabling.
+Improved cooling and power consumption is currently touted as one of the most important — if not the most important — benefits of structured cabling systems.
 Since most of the local connections within a rack are moved to the patching area, there are very few cables that need to be routed within the confines of a single rack.

 This can result in significantly improved airflow and, consequently, in drastically reduced power and cooling costs.
 More importantly, better cooling also results in longer equipment lifetime and fewer failures: the Communications Cable & Connectivity Association (CCCA), quoting the Uptime Institute, notes that failure rates for equipment placed at the top of the rack in ToR systems are almost three times higher than those of equipment placed at the bottom of the rack.

-Another often-advertised benefit of structured cabling in the data centre is a reduced maintenance and administration effort.
-Patch panels connections tend to be easier to diagnose and adjust, assuming that they are adequately labeled and documented.
+Another often-advertised benefit of structured cabling in the data centre is reduced maintenance and administration effort.
+Patch panels connections tend to be easier to diagnose and adjust, assuming that they are adequately labelled and documented.